apache/skywalking-python/docs/en/contribution/How-to-test-locally.md

 TL;DR: run ``make env``.
 This will create virtual environments for python and generate the protocol folder needed for the agent.

+Note: Make sure you have `python3` aliased to `python` available on Windows computers instead of pointing to the Microsoft app store.

 By now, you can do what you want.
 Let's get to the topic of how to test.

 The test process requires `docker` and `docker-compose` throughout.
 If you haven't installed them, please install them first.